campbell000/blog/content/articles/about.md

 **So, I'm starting a blog.** Ideally, it should be a video blogging platform, but that would take a ton of time to implement, and I'm not that smart.
 And as far as videos go, I'm not really funny or personable or creative with editing.
 And I stutter or stumble when I talk.
 So, a blog it is!

 If my blog averages 0 views a month, it'll be disappointing, sure.
 I hope it reaches as many readers as possible.
 But even if it doesn't, then at least it'll at least be my content.
 [And I can't get banned for no reason if I own the platform](https://www.businessinsider.com/markiplier-youtube-fans-heist-lost-access-google-accounts-spamming-emotes-2019-11), and my overlords can't [suddenly decide to inject ads into my content and not pay me](https://www.socialmediatoday.com/news/youtube-will-start-inserting-ads-into-non-monetized-content-updates-rules/589310/).
-The only thing I rely on is GitHub Pages.
-But even if I need to move off of that, setting up my own server shouldn't be too hard.

 Rest assured: nothing on this site is monetized.
 Nothing is tracking you, and I'm not here to sell anything.
 I don't accept sponsored blog posts, and I won't accept payments to write about something (although guest contributions might be accepted if our principals align).
 The only thing you'll see on this site is a donation link at the bottom, which will go to domain costs (and maybe some toys for my dog) and simply gives people a way to let me know that they support my content.
+I even took the time to dynamically shove the donate link to the very bottom of the screen if your screen is tiny; I know how annoying those bottom bars can be on mobile devices.

 ## How This Site Was Created
 This site was created with Nuxt.js, generated statically (using their "content" module) using nuxt-generate and hosted on GitHub pages.
 Miraculously, I managed to do it using the following tech stack: